 But when “healthy” anxiety turns to dread of facing everyday life, it becomes a disorder.
 Effective treatments have been developed to provide improved therapies that help people with an anxiety disorder get back to productive lives.

 Following a healthy diet plan can help reduce the symptoms of anxiety.
 Although food alone is not a cure for anxiety disorder, food is important in providing the body the proper nutrition to fight the symptoms of anxiety and to keep the body in optimum shape to manage and cope with the symptoms.

 One of the first diet changes to make is to avoid or reduce caffeine.
 Remember that caffeine is not only in tea and coffee, but also in soft drinks.
 Many people use caffeine as a boost of energy, but caffeine creates a vicious cycle.
+If can be even more tempting you have a cheap home espresso machine!
 Caffeine can speed up your heart rate and keep you from going to sleep, but these are also symptoms of anxiety disorder.
 Drinking caffeine only perpetuates symptoms of anxiety disorder.

 Alcohol should also be avoided.
 Just as caffeine can worsen anxiety disorder symptoms, alcohol does the same thing.
 Many people will drink alcohol to calm anxiousness, but overindulgence for a long period of time can only make things worse.
 A hangover, dehydration and insomnia do nothing to help the anxiety disorder.
 Alcohol can also be a depressant producing a sluggish or anxious feeling.